 From November 1 until April 30, dogs are allowed to be off lead in the designated area at all times.

-Once on the beach, turn left and continue walking past the large dunes until you see the sign marked “Dogs Allowed”.
-At that point, your pup can be unleashed to enjoy playing on the beach, with the other dogs, or in the surf.
+Once on the beach, turn right until you see the sign marked “Dogs Allowed”.
 There is another sign further up the beach indicating that dogs are no longer allowed beyond that point.
 Dogs are ABSOLUTELY not permitted near Capn Sams Inlet.

-Please know that Seabrookers have worked hard for this privilege and we do not want to be in the position where it can be revoked because a few don’t follow the rules.
-As a result, if you are not in compliance, you may receive a citation from the Seabrook security patrol or have to answer to your fellow dog and beach lovers.
+Over the years, Seabrookers have worked hard for this privilege and we do not want to be in the position where it can be revoked because a few don’t follow the rules.
+As a result, if you are not in compliance, you may receive a citation from the Town of Seabrook Island security patrol or have to answer to your fellow dog and beach lovers.

 - Climbing on the dunes is prohibited.